 - Sometimes, due to the similar nature, it’s hard to distinguish which product is better.
 Affiliates, on their websites, share analysis and give recommendations based on customer reviews and their own personal experiences.
 Such information always proves helpful for the end-users.

 Whatever the situation may be, the profit is shared between the seller and the affiliate.
-To add, consumers don’t necessarily have to know how much commission affiliate is getting.
+Consumers don’t necessarily have to know how much commission an affiliate is getting because the cost for him is the same.
 He’s more interested in paying the price that’s been reflected on the product.

 Affiliate marketing is all about linking end-users with the seller.

 But how do you get paid?
 It depends on the affiliate program.
 KPIs for affiliate marketing are different from one network to another.
 Here are some ways you can get paid: